The War Machines

 Episode 2

-Five minutes into episode two and we are still arguing about that damned comma.
+Five minutes into episode two and we’re still arguing about imaginary commas.

 Sue: Doctor comma who is required.
 Live with it.